 - GeoBlue International Health Insurance - Included

-Tuition, Registration, and Housing & Activity fees will be due based on Bursar's Payment Schedule for the current term.
+Tuition, Registration, and Program fees will be due based on Bursar's Payment Schedule for the current term.

 Students are responsible for purchasing transportation and airfare to/from the program location.
 Students will be notified when to book flights.
 We recommend comparing tickets on multiple sites to ensure the best fare.
 Past participants have used the following flight search engines: Kayak, Google Flights, and Student Universe for student rates.